Gran Hotel Manzana Kempinski La Habana: Architecture

 The decoration of its four facades, columns, jambs, arch keys, corbels, friezes, balconies, and other decorative elements is mostly carved stone.
 The main access to the building was located on Zulueta Street, with highly ornate details including a flagpole with the national insignia.
 The entrances to the building had wide marble staircases and a double system of elevators, the access to the commercial passages, in the form of a cross in plan, was located in the four chamfered corners.
 The metal gates, in addition to functioning as a closing element for the galleries, become a decorative element, presumably, placed in the last stage of rebuilding between 1916 and 1920.

 José Gómez-Mena

-The owner of the Manzana de Gómez, José Gómez-Mena (1883 – 1960), is identified as one of the richest men in Cuba.
-(Note: He was born in 1883, the son of Andrés Gómez-Mena, who came to Cuba from Spain, and Eugenia Carlota Tomasa Vila-Perez.)
+The owner of the Manzana de Gómez, José Gómez-Mena, is identified as one of the richest men in Cuba.
+(Note: He was the son of Andrés Gómez-Mena, who came to Cuba from Spain, and Eugenia Carlota Tomasa Vila-Perez.)
 Gómez Mena is synonymous with opulence and power, he raised a fortune through the slave and the clandestine trade, his descendants achieved large fortunes as merchants, landowners, and bankers.
 Gómez Mena had large tracts of land, no less than 500 houses, and apartment buildings, four sugar mills, works of art, and objects of all kinds, such as statues and monuments, and paintings of great value.
 His house is currently the Museum of Decorative Arts.
 His assets are calculated for an average of 20 million pesos, a whole fortune equivalent to hundreds of millions in our day.